Economic situation Great potential – but a lack of jobs and training places

 Great need for jobs and training places

-There is still a considerable imbalance in India’s economy: the size of some economic sectors measured by their share of gross domestic product is not reflected in the number of jobs in the respective sectors.
+There is still a considerable imbalance in India's economy: the size of some economic sectors measured by their share of gross domestic product is not reflected in the number of jobs in the respective sectors.
 Currently, only about 2.2 per cent of Indians between the ages of 15 and 59 have done any kind of formal training.
 More than 40 per cent of the working population is employed in the agricultural sector.
-However, that sector’s share of GDP has shrunk over the years to a mere 18 per cent.
-Growth and prosperity are being generated primarily by the services sector, which accounts for 49 per cent of GDP.
-However, the services sector provides jobs for only about a third of the population.
-A very large share of the Indian workforce is employed in the informal sector.
+However, that sector's share of GDP has shrunk over the years to a mere 17 per cent.
+Growth and prosperity are being generated primarily by the services sector, which accounts for 48 per cent of GDP.
+However, the services sector only accounts for about one third of the jobs.
+A very large share of the Indian workforce – 90 per cent in total – is employed in the informal sector.

-What the country needs in order to defeat poverty is a great many new jobs – especially but not only for unskilled and low-skilled workers.
+What the country needs in order to defeat poverty is a great many new jobs that come with social protection – especially for unskilled and low-skilled workers.
 There also needs to be a far greater range of better-quality training places on offer.

 Agriculture: Agro-ecology for more sustainability

 Indian agriculture is largely geared towards self-sufficiency.
 Rural development, agriculture and food production are traditionally a key topic in politics and society.
-In order to feed its growing population, India pursued an approach known as the “green revolution” for many years, which was based on intensive farming and a small palette of staple foods.
-This made it possible to make important progress in terms of achieving food security.
-At the same time, however, this policy also played a major part in causing soil degradation, water shortages and water pollution, high levels of pesticides in food and loss of biodiversity, and in cementing social inequality.
+In order to feed its growing population, India pursued an approach known as the “green revolution” for many years, which was based on intensive farming and a small range of staple foods.
+While this made it possible to make important progress on food security, this policy also contributed significantly to soil degradation, water shortages and water pollution, high levels of pesticides in food, loss of biodiversity, and social inequality.

-Because of population growth, in many regions the size of the cultivated areas is constantly shrinking and more and more people no longer have land of their own.
-Many small farmers must rely on loans to buy fertiliser and seeds, and to pay for irrigation water, and as a result they are often highly in debt.
+Because of population growth, in many regions the size of farms is constantly shrinking and more and more people no longer have land of their own.
+To buy fertiliser and seeds and pay for irrigation water, many small farmers have to take out loans, which is driving them into overindebtedness.